-Picture this: it’s the morning after, you’re lying in bed with your best mate going through all the awesome pictures you took last night.
+Picture this: It’s the morning after an epic night out and you’re lying in bed with your bestie going through all the photos you took of your amazing adventures.
 Then, you come across that video you forgot you took.
-You get excited about reliving the moment only to find the video so dark and badly lit that you can’t see a thing.
+You get excited about reliving the moment… only to find the video so dark and badly lit that you can’t see a thing.
 Literally so annoying.

-That’s the problem with videos- there’s no flash.
+That’s the problem with videos — there’s no flash.
 So, if you are taking a video at night, chances are it’ll be a weird, blurry mess of shapes you can’t quite see.
-Which totally sucks.

-However, just as you can turn the brightness up on photos, now you can turn the brightness up on videos!
-It is super easy to change the brightness of a video.
-All you need is Facetune Video selfie app and this step-by-step guide.
+However, just as you can turn up the brightness on photos, now you can turn up the brightness on videos, too!
+It’s super easy to change the brightness of a video.
+All you need is Facetune Video and this step-by-step guide.